gcosma/EBCS-FS/README.txt

 To run the code
 Step 1: Run the EBCS.m file

-You can replace the dataset and SVM clasifier with those of your choice.
+You can replace the dataset and SVM classifier with those of your choice.

 Please e-mail us if you find bugs.
 Sadegh Salesi